 Apart from the benefits in regards to convenience and comfort, a rafter hook adds another layer of practicality and safety if you're working on a roof or off of scaffold.

 Fact is, you're not always paying attention to what's around you when working at heights as you're already at a heightened state of alert.
 Really, whether you're working six or ten feet above ground level, your own personal safety is likely a priority, not some inanimate object that is out of sight and out of mind.

 This is exactly why a rafter hook is considered by most tradesmen an extremely logical component that you should ideally fit to your circular saw.
-Honestly, the last thing you want to do is potentially drop a circular saw off a roof or scaffold for those unsuspecting beings below.
+The last thing you want to do is potentially drop a circular saw off a roof or scaffold for those unsuspecting beings below.

 Personally, I wouldn't buy a new circular saw that doesn't include a rafter hook as a standard feature.